 The thyroid gland produces vital hormones and is controlled through a negative feedback loop involving the hypothalamus and pituitary.

-Thyroxine (T4): The main hormone produced by the thyroid gland; later converted to T3.
+Thyroxine (T4): Major hormone produced, later converted to T3.

-Iodine is considered an 'essential element' in that it is necessary for the synthesis of T3 and T4.
+Iodine is considered an 'essential element' for the synthesis of T3 and T4.

 Thyroid hormones have effects on many parts of the body.
 These include: